owulveryck/blog/content/post/journey-onnx-day1.md

 Protocol buffer is a binary format (once compiled it cannot be read by a human).
 It is a way to serialize messages.
 For short, a protobuf file describes an API contract.

 _Note_: I will not go deeper in the protobuf description here.
 But, in my humble opinion, it is a very good way to express an API when implementing a machine-to-machine communication.
-Better than JSON because of it simplicity, efficiency and the ability to validate a schema natively.
+Better than JSON because of its simplicity, efficiency and the ability to validate a schema natively.

 The main definition file for ONNX (the API contract) is hosted [here](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto3) and is named `onnx.proto3`.
 This file is used to generate bindings to other languages.

 In order to create a bridge between the protobuf binary format and the Go ecosystem, the first thing to do is to generate the Go API.
-This will allow to read a ONNX file and to transpile it into a Go compatible object.
+This will allow to read an ONNX file and to transpile it into a Go compatible object.

 To do this, you need a compiler named `protoc`.
-I am also using the alternative compiler [gogoprotobuf](https://github.com/gogo/protobuf) which add some useful features (such as fast Mashaller/Unmarshaler methods).
+I am also using the alternative compiler [gogoprotobuf](https://github.com/gogo/protobuf) which add some useful features (such as fast Marshaller/Unmarshaler methods).
 For clarity, I will not describe how to install and use the `protoc` binary.

 Simply running `protoc --gofast_out=. onnx.proto3` will generate a file [onnx.pb.go](https://github.com/owulveryck/onnx-go/blob/master/onnx.pb.go) which is usable out-of-the box.

 ## onnx-go

-After some discussions with the [official team](https://github.com/onnx/onnx/pull/1328), we agreed that, before the onnx-go reachs a certain level maturity, it was best to host it on my personal github account.
+After some discussions with the [official team](https://github.com/onnx/onnx/pull/1328), we agreed that, before the onnx-go reaches a certain level maturity, it was best to host it on my personal GitHub account.
 So, as of today, I am hosting the repository here: [github.com/owulveryck/onnx-go](https://godoc.org/github.com/owulveryck/onnx-go).
 The corresponding Godoc is hosted [here](https://godoc.org/github.com/owulveryck/onnx-go)

-This package on its own is enough to read a ONNX format.
+This package on its own is enough to read an ONNX format.

 ### Testing the package

-The ONNX organization has setup a [model repository](https://github.com/onnx/models).
+The ONNX organization has set up a [model repository](https://github.com/onnx/models).
 From this repository, let's extract the basic MNIST example.

 ```
 curl https://www.cntk.ai/OnnxModels/mnist/opset_7/mnist.tar.gz | \
 tar -C /tmp -xzvf -
 ```

-Now, let's write a simple program that will read the ONNX file and decode it into an object of type [`ModelProto`](https://godoc.org/github.com/owulveryck/onnx-go#ModelProto) (which is the top level object in the ONNX file).
+Now, let's write a simple program that will read the ONNX file and decode it into an object of type [`ModelProto`](https://godoc.org/github.com/owulveryck/onnx-go#ModelProto) (which is the top-level object in the ONNX file).

 Then create a very simple Go program to read and dump the model: